 - (A) Specified uses.
-Off-street parking spaces shall be provided in the number specified in Exhibit 11-1. - (B) Mixed-uses.
-The plan commission shall determine the parking requirements for developments that include more than one type of use.
-In its determination, the plan commission shall blend together the requirements for parking spaces for each use listed in Exhibit 11-1. - (C) Unspecified uses.
-The requirements for parking spaces for uses not described in this section shall be determined by the plan commission on a case-by-case basis using the schedule in Exhibit 11-1 as a guide.
+Off-street parking spaces shall be provided in the number specified in Appendix B. - (B) Mixed-uses.
+The town board upon recommendation of the plan commission shall determine the parking requirements for developments that include more than one type of use.
+In its determination, the plan commission and town board shall blend together the requirements for parking spaces for each use listed in Appendix B.